 Acoustic output data for transducers used with the system are given in the Technical Data (BZ2100) that accompanies this user guide.
 The uncertainty level for each parameter is also listed.
-For definitions of the parameters, refer to the Food and Drug

-Administration (FDA) Guide as well as EN 60601-2-37 (Particular requirements for the safety of ultrasonic medical diagnostic and monitoring equipment) and AIUM/NEMA standards.
+For definitions of the parameters, refer to the Food and Drug Administration (FDA) Guide as well as EN 60601-2-37 (Particular requirements for the safety of ultrasonic medical diagnostic and monitoring equipment) and AIUM/NEMA standards.

 The routes (or tracks) available for clearance by the FDA are well-defined.
 Track 3 is for diagnostic ultrasound systems that follow the Output Display Standard.
-Under Track 3, acoustic output will not be evaluated on an application-specific basis, but the maximum derated Spatial Peak-Temporal Average Intensity (I{SPTA}) must be $\leq 720\,\text{mW/cm}^2$, the maximum Mechanical Index (MI) must be ≤ 1.9 , and the maximum Thermal Index (TI) must be ≤ 6 .
-All BK Medical transducers for use with bk3000 and bk5000 are Track 3.
+Under Track 3, acoustic output will not be evaluated on an application-specific basis, but the maximum derated Spatial Peak-Temporal Average Intensity ( $I{SPTA}$ ) must be $\leq 720\,\text{mW/cm}^2$ , the maximum Mechanical Index (MI) must be $\leq 1.9$ , and the maximum Thermal Index (TI) must be $\leq 6$ .
+All BK transducers for use with the bk3500 Ultrasound System are Track 3.